For some time now, the name Patricio Pacífico has been circulating by word of mouth among Uruguayan football fans.

 Patricio Pacífico Body Orientation

-One of the most consistent traits of his game is the use of open body shape as a tool to gain time and advantage.
+One of the most consistent traits of his game is his use of an open body shape to gain time and advantage.

 Pacífico rarely receives with his back to play: he orients his first touch towards free space or the next passing lane, allowing him to reduce the number of touches required to execute.